benrr101/ti-programs/README.md

 ## BATTSHP
 This is a battleship game.
 It stores four HUGE matricies that take up a ton of memory.
 It's a good idea to delete these after the game is finished.
 The game is two player, not single player.

+## BLKJK
+This is a black jack game.
+It was the first successful game I ever wrote.
+Looking back, I realize it's probably the worst code I've ever written, and honestly, I don't know how it even ran.
+The `goto`s and the horrendous inefficiency in picking the cards.
+Really, you shouldn't look at this code.